 - A. Rating Agencies and Investors.
 The City Administrator or designee and/or the Treasurer or designee shall be responsible for maintaining the City's relationships with Moody's Investors Service, Standard & Poor's Ratings Services and Fitch Ratings.
 The City may, from time to time, choose to deal with only one or two of these agencies as circumstances dictate.
-In addition to general communication, the City Administrator or designee, the Treasurer or designee and the Budget Director shall: (1) meet with credit analysts at least once each fiscal year, and (2) prior to each competitive or negotiated sale, offer conference calls with agency analysts in connection with the planned sale. - B. Continuing Disclosure.
+In addition to general communication, the City Administrator or designee, the Treasurer or designee and the Budget Director Administrator shall: (1) meet with credit analysts at least once each fiscal year, when requested, and (2) prior to each competitive or negotiated sale of bonds for which the City seeks a rating, offer conference calls with agency analysts in connection with the planned sale. - B. Continuing Disclosure.
 The City shall remain in compliance with Rule 15c2-12 by filing its annual financial statements and other financial and operating data for the benefit of its bondholders within nine (9) months of the close of the fiscal year.
 The inability to make timely filings must be disclosed and would be a negative reflection on the City.
-While also relying on timely audit and preparation of the City's annual report, the Treasurer or designee will ensure the City's timely filing with each Nationally Recognized Municipal Securities Information Repository. - C. Rebate Reporting.
+While also relying on timely audit and preparation of the City's annual report, the Treasurer or designee will ensure the City's timely filing with each Nationally Recognized Municipal Securities Information Repositorythe Municipal Securities Rulemaking Board's ("MSRB") Electronic Municipal Market Access ("EMMA") repository or the designated repository at the time of reporting. - C. Rebate Reporting.
 The use of bond proceeds and their investments must be monitored to ensure compliance with arbitrage restrictions.
 Existing regulations require that issuers calculate annual rebates, if any, related to each bond issue, with rebate, if due, paid every five years.
 Therefore, the Treasurer or designee shall ensure that proceeds and investments are tracked in a manner that facilitates accurate calculation, calculations are completed, and rebates, if any, are made in a timely manner.

-- D. Other Jurisdictions.
+D. Other Jurisdictions.
 From time to time, the City will issue bonds on behalf of other public or private entities ("conduit" issues).
 While the City will make every effort to facilitate the desires of these entities, the Treasurer or designee will ensure that the highest quality financings are done and that the City is insulated from all risks.
+The City shall require that all conduit financings achieve a rating at least equal to the City's ratings or that credit enhancement is obtained.

+X. Fees

-The City shall require that all conduit financings achieve a rating at least equal to the City's ratings or that credit enhancement is obtained. - X. Fees.
-The City will charge an administrative fee equal to direct costs plus indirect costs as calculated by the City's OMB A87 model to reimburse its administrative costs incurred in debt issuance on behalf of other governmental entities. - XI.
-Consultants.
+The City will charge an administrative fee equal to direct costs plus indirect costs as calculated by the City's OMB A87 model to reimburse its administrative costs incurred in debt issuance on behalf of other governmental entities.

+XI.
+Consultants

 The City shall select its primary consultant(s) by competitive process through a Request for Proposals (RFP), however, if there are unforeseen events that necessitate immediate action including but not limited to redemption, defeasance, or restructuring to prevent the City from experiencing further losses, the City Administrator or designee and/or the Treasurer or designee can select a consultant without using the RFP process.
-In addition, the City should be encouraged to use local and disadvantaged banks and financial firms, whenever possible. - A. Selection of Financing Team Members.
-Final approval of financing team members will be provided by the City Council. - 1.
-Selection of Underwriter: For any issue of debt, financing or debt instrument, the City shall select the underwriter through a request for proposal process, when appropriate.
+In addition, the City should be encouraged to use local and disadvantaged banks and financial firms, whenever possible.

+- A. Selection of Financing Team Members.
+Final approval of financing team members will be provided by the City Council. - Selection of Underwriter: For any issue of debt, financing or debt instrument, the City shall select the underwriter through a request for proposal process, when appropriate.
 The request for proposal will be distributed to qualified candidates to determine the level of experience as well as fees in the proposed type of financing.